Q: Is a “special district that provides solid waste services” subject to the jurisdiction requirements in the regulation?

 Q: In the event of an emergency, should collectors of food waste give preference to organics diversion facilities within a reasonable radius rather than landfilling?

 The existing regulatory provisions cited in the emergency waiver (Sections 17210.4 and 17210.9) already include provisions that require diversion first.

 Q: Does Article 3, Section 18984.13 apply to abatement of illegal disposal at vacant lots as a part of community clean-up events?

-A jurisdiction is not required to separate or recover organic waste that is removed due to illegal disposal as part of a community clean-up event.
+A jurisdiction is not required to separate or recover organic waste that is removed due to illegal disposal.

 Q: How does Article 3, Section 18984.13 (d)(2) regarding Emergency Circumstances address diseased animals that must be depopulated and/or quarantined?